mindfulness-at-the-computer/mindfulness-at-the-computer/docs/manual-testing.md

 1. click on "take break now"
 2. verify: rest dialog comes up

-##

 ## Rest Dialog

-Verify that only one rest dialog appears if multiple are "passed"
+TBD: Verify that only one rest dialog appears if multiple are "passed"

 ### Rest actions